dcunited001/dcunited001.github.io/_drafts/metanomics-intro.md

       produces a diminishing effect in the networks
   - but when pairs/tuples of these limits are compared, exceeding any two of them for a tuple may cause the entire system to break down
+- giving way to a need for multi-karyotic cells

 - abstract idea of a maximum of addressable behaviors that is 'conveniently-accessible' enough in some way, forming a maximum in